Swiss perspectives in 10 languages

 More

 The situation in Europe could be more problematic, especially in regions located hundreds of kilometres from the Alps.
 Due to the lower contribution of melting snow and glaciers, the flow of large European rivers – the Rhône, Rhine, Danube and Po – could decrease considerably in the summer months.
-A drop in the level of rivers and lakes will make it harder to travel by water and to transport goods to and from Switzerland.
+The following article illustrates how to reconcile divergent needs to avoid conflicts around water use.

 To preserve this heritage of national importance that has helped make Switzerland known worldwide, scientists have undertaken a race against time.
 On the Morteratsch glacier in canton Graubünden in eastern Switzerland, a project has been launched to protect the glacier with artificial snow; a system that, if successful, can also be used in the Himalayas and the Andes.